Adult Glioma: Grading and Treatment

 Chemotherapy

 Chemotherapy is the use of medications to kill cancer cells.
-Chemotherapy can be a pill that you take by mouth or a liquid that is given through an IV into your bloodstream (intravenous).
+Chemotherapy can be a pill that you take by mouth or a liquid that is given through an IV (into a vein, intravenous) into your bloodstream.
 For chemotherapy to be able to kill glioma cells, it must be able to pass from the bloodstream into the brain.
-The brain is protected by the blood-brain-barrier.
-The blood-brain-barrier prevents many toxins and chemicals (including some medicines) from entering and hurting the brain.
+The blood-brain-barrier protects the brain and prevents many toxins and chemicals (including some medicines) from going into and hurting the brain.
 For this reason, chemotherapy used to treat glioma has to be able to cross this barrier so it can reach the tumor.
 These medications can be given alone or with other chemotherapies.

 Some of the chemotherapies used to treat brain and spinal cord tumors are: